-This policy does not apply to works-for-hire or employee inventions that are created as a specific requirement of University employment or as an assigned University duty.
-All rights in these works are owned by the University with no right or interest vesting in the Inventor or Creator.
+Technology created as a specific requirement of University or VUMC employment or as an assigned University or VUMC duty is hereby assigned to the University with no right or interest vesting in the Inventor.
+Works of authorship created as a specific requirement of University employment or as an assigned University duty are works for hire owned by the University with no right or interest vesting in the Creator.